South America

 Diego de Robles, who came from Toledo and was the author of the most admirable figures of the Virgin -those of Guápulo and Quinche- carved the figures of St. Pius V and St. Antony of Firenze for the choir.
 They are now to be seen in the Dominican Museum, along with other carvings.

-figures carved for the church: the nativity scene by
+Other figures carved for the church

 Philately

-separate chapel beside the church itself, dedicated
+The separate chapel beside the church itself, dedicated

-to Our Lady of the Rosary.
+to Our Lady of the Rosary

 Ecuador 1930, Mi 305, Sc 312.